MicrosoftDocs/azure-ai-docs/articles/search/semantic-answers.md

 + Search documents in the index must contain text having the characteristics of an answer, and that text must exist in one of the fields listed in the [semantic configuration](semantic-how-to-configure.md).
 For example, given a query "what is a hash table", if none of the fields in the semantic configuration contain passages that include "A hash table is ...", then it's unlikely an answer is returned.

 > [!NOTE]
-> Starting in 2021-04-30-Preview, in [Create or Update Index (Preview)](/rest/api/searchservice/preview-api/create-or-update-index) requests, a `"semanticConfiguration"` is required for specifying input fields for semantic ranking.
+> Starting in 2021-04-30-Preview, [Create or Update Index](/rest/api/searchservice/indexes/create-or-update) requests began enfording a `"semanticConfiguration"` requirement for specifying input fields used in semantic ranking.

 ## What is a semantic answer?